cloudmesh-community/book/chapters/rest/rest.md

 format, a status of 200, which means the object was returned successfully, and the actual data.

-### WRONG: Consuming REST API Using a Client Application :o:
+###  REST API Using a Client Application

-\TODO{This example is not tested.
-Please provide feedback and improve}
+:o: This example is not tested.
+Please provide feedback and improve.

 In the Section [1.3.8](#s:rest-api-endpoints){reference-type="ref" reference="s:rest-api-endpoints"} we created our own REST API application using Python Eve.
 Now once the service running, a we need to